-In response to the COVID-19 pandemic, we put in place the following safety measures for our employees, patients, healthcare professionals, and suppliers to limit exposure and protect the health of those we employ and serve.
-These measures included, but were not limited to, we substantially restricted travel, supplied personal protective equipment to employees, limited access to our headquarters and asked most of our staff to work remotely.
-On short notice, we transitioned most of our employees to working remotely and added bandwidth and VPN capacity to our infrastructure.
-In addition, we continued to enhance our cybersecurity protections.
-As a company, we supported our employees by maintaining base compensation throughout the year, and our year-end practices around merit, bonus and equity were not impacted.
-We continue to build a strong supportive culture around values of patients first, integrity, respect and collaboration.
-Our efforts to develop our culture will last far beyond this pandemic.
+We established a COVID-19 response team which continually monitors the impact of COVID-19 on our operations.
+The COVID-19 response team manages our workplace protocols that govern our employees' use of our office.
+To mitigate the impact of COVID-19 on our business, we put in place the following safety measures for our employees, patients, healthcare professionals, and suppliers to limit exposure: We substantially restricted travel, supplied personal protective equipment to employees, limited access to our headquarters and asked most of our staff to work remotely.
+We supported our employees by maintaining base compensation throughout the year, and our year-end practices around merit, bonus and equity were not impacted.